-Nepal Classic Tour is an unique tour to the cultural and natural heritages of Nepal.
+Nepal Classic Tour is a unique tour of the cultural and natural heritage of Nepal.
 The tour starts from the cultural, religious and political hub of the Kathmandu valley and extends to majestic natural locations of Chitwan and Pokhara.
 Join us as we provide the opportunity to build lifetime memories of the diverse, exciting and enlightening range of attractions Nepal has to offer.

 Day 1: Arrival Kathmandu Airport (1,350m), Transfer to Hotel

 The journey begins before your plane touches down at International Airport in Kathmandu.
 If flight arriving in day time from your window seat, you can look down upon the snowcapped peaks of the Himalayas.
 Look to the east and on clear days, Mt.
 Everest is visible.
 Known by the local Sherpa people as “The Mother Goddess of the Earth”, it is a truly amazing sight.

 Check through passport control, and be met by our representative at outside arrival gate.
 You will be taken to your hotel to freshen up and relax.
 In the evening, enjoy a Nepali cultural program with authentic Nepali food and a cultural dance program that will help you to catch the unique spirit of Nepal.